ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 1. Compare *key* with the middle element of the interval.
 2. If *key* is equal, return true, the key is in the array.
-3. Exclude the middle element and all elements before or after it from the interval, depending on if the key is greater or smaller than the middle element.
+3. Exclude the middle element and all elements either before or after it, depending on if the key is greater or smaller than the middle element.

 If the interval ends up empty, return false, the key is not in the array.